Better images for mind maps

 Now look at these, in the same way:

-"How many looks do I have to give to the image to fully understand it?"
+"How many glances do I have to give the image to fully understand it?"

 Maybe you even went through the second set more quickly.
 Although we will not theorize about image perception here, the practical fact is that certain images can be recognized and interpreted at first glance, and others require two or more.
-Note that "first look" images are simpler in terms of number of elements and more defined, while lower productivity images can have several elements, diffuse colors and are sometimes structured, having different levels (like something inside something else) or scenarios, such as the last one in group 1.
+Note that "first glance" images are simpler in the number of elements and more clearly defined, while lower productivity images can have several elements, diffuse colors, and are sometimes structured, having different levels (like something inside something else) or scenarios, such as the last one in group 1.

 A particularly interesting case is the structured image but with visual patterns, such as the one below.
 We soon notice that there is something repeated in it, which helps to assemble understanding.

-As additional references to support what we have said - somewhat exaggerated, we admit, but understand this as a didactic resource - look at the images below and try to notice how many looks you need to give to understand them minimally.
+As additional references to support what we have said - somewhat exaggerated, we admit, but take this as a didactic example - look at the images below and try to notice how many glances you need to give to understand them minimally.

 (If you couldn't fully understand the one on the left, don't be surprised, it's in the category of visual ambiguities.
 The second is a painting by Salvador Dali.
 Images from the website www.Possibilidades.com.br).

 Now look for a green-colored object that has something written on it.
-You will again look for the color; when he finds it, he stabilizes the focus of attention on the object and then sees if there is anything written on it; finding, it stabilizes again in writing.
+You will again look for the color; when you find it, you stabilize the focus of your attention on the object and then see if anything is written on it; when you find it, you stabilize again on the writing.
 In this case you had to take at least two glances to get the targeted result.

-Small, in-detail, well-shaped images allow you to process them—recognize and interpret—them with just the first glance, possibly using peripheral vision.
+Small, well-defined, detailed images allow you to process them—recognize and interpret them with just the first glance, possibly even using your peripheral vision.

 Image readability